ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 to the following security requirements.

 1. Unconditional input secrecy.
-The issuance protocol MUST NOT reveal anything about the Client's private input, including the challenge and nonce.
+The issuance protocol MUST NOT reveal anything about the Client's private input, including the challenge and nonce, to the Attester or Issuer.
 The issuance protocol can reveal the Issuer public key for the purposes of determining which private key to use in producing the issuance protocol.
 A result of this property is that the redemption flow is unlinkable from the issuance flow.
 1. One-more forgery security.
-The issuance protocol MUST NOT allow malicious Clients to forge tokens without interacting with the Issuer directly.
+The issuance protocol MUST NOT allow malicious Clients or Attesters (acting as Clients) to forge tokens without interacting with the Issuer directly.
 1. Concurrent security.
 The issuance protocol MUST be safe to run concurrently with arbitrarily many Clients.